EPL GW-3 FPL Player Picks

 Kevin De Bruyne & Phil Foden (£12.0m & £8.0m, Newcastle v Man City)

-Foden and Manchester City captain De Bruyne stole the show in the Citizens Premier League game-week two fixture against Bournemouth.
-The duo recorded a goal and an assist each in the fixture, eclipsing Erling Haaland, the most captained player in game-week two, who could only manage an assist.
-Despite the presence of the world-class Norwegian striker, Pep Guardiola’s style of play means midfielders like Foden and Sterling will continue to make a huge impact in the final third with goals and assists.
+Foden and Man City captain De Bruyne stole the show in the Citizens Premier League GW-2 fixture against Bournemouth.
+The duo recorded a goal and an assist each in the fixture, eclipsing Erling Haaland, the most captained player in the game-week, who had only an assist.
+Despite the presence of the world-class Norwegian striker, Pep Guardiola’s style of play means midfielders like Foden will continue to make a huge impact in the final third with goals and assists.

 ~

-Five goals in two Premier League fixtures against Man United last season makes Salah the top choice for captaincy selection in game-week three.
-This prospect is also enhanced by the Red Devil’s dismal showing in their first two fixtures which they lost to Brighton and Brentford respectively.
+Five goals in two Premier League fixtures against Man United last season makes Salah the top choice for captain in GW-3.
+This prospect is enhanced by the Red Devils’ dismal showing in their first two fixtures, losing to Brighton and Brentford respectively.
 Salah began his campaign with a goal and an assist against Fulham.
-Despite failing to score or assist against Crystal Palace, Man United seems like the perfect opposition for him to get back on track.
+Despite failing to score or assist against Crystal Palace, an out of sorts Man United seems like the perfect opposition for him to get back on track.

 ~